Variational thermal quantum simulation of the lattice Schwinger model: Introduction

 Investigation thermodynamics of the Schwinger model under varied temperatures and densities, as an analog to the phase diagram of QCD, can be feasible with thermal quantum simulation~(TQS)~\cite{zhang2021continuous,francis2021many,verdon2019quantum,wu2019variational,zhu2020generation}.
 The TQS aims to simulate finite-temperature quantum systems with quantum computers.
 The key of TQS is to prepare the Gibbs~(thermal) state describing the equilibrium state of a quantum system at a temperature.
 This can be achieved either by generating a purified thermal state~\cite{zhu2020generation,wu2019variational,chowdhury2020variational}, or preparing a density matrix as a mixing of pure states with a classical probability distribution~\cite{verdon2019quantum,liu2021solving,martyn2019product}.
 For the purpose of illuminating the feature of confinement or deconfinement, one can evaluate the string tension as a characteristic of the confinement strength.
 To calculate the string tension, however, relies on accessing to the free energy and thus the von Neumann entropy which is nontrivial to extract on a quantum computer~\cite{verdon2019quantum,martyn2019product}.
 In this regard, a choice of TQS method convenient for calculating the entropy is necessary.

-In this paper, we investigate the lattice Schwinger model at varied temperatures and densities by evaluation of the string tension using a variational quantum algorithm~(VQA).
+In this paper, we adopt a variational quantum algorithm~(VQA) to investigate the lattice Schwinger model at varied temperatures and densities by evaluation of the string tension.
 The string tension is calculated as free energy difference with/without a pair of opposite charges at two ends of the chain.
 We use an ansatz convenient to calculate the free energy and thus the string tension, where the entropy can be analytically obtained.
+To illustrate the effectiveness of VQA, we perform numerical simulations on a classical computer.
 After testing the VQA at different temperatures and system sizes, we adopt the algorithm for exploring the dependence of string tension with both the temperature and the chemical potential.
 The results are consistent with theoretical predictions.
-Our work paves a way for exploring thermodynamic properties of nuclear matters at finite temperature and finite density on near-term quantum processors.
+Our work demonstrate the potential of exploiting near-term quantum computers for investigating the phase diagram of finite-temperature and finite density for nuclear matters.

 The rest of the paper is organized as follows.
 We first introduce the Schwinger model and the concept of string tension in Sec.~\ref{sec:model}.
 Then we propose a variational quantum algorithm for calculating the string tension in Sec.~\ref{sec:algorithm}.
 The numeral simulation results are presented in Sec.~\ref{sec:results}.
 Finally, conclusions are made in Sec.~\ref{sec:conclusion}.